Combat (juggling)

-Combat juggling also known as Gladiator also known as What the Hell is a sport and martial art played by two or more players juggling three juggling clubs each.
-Combat can be played individually against a single opponent (one-on-one-combat), between teams of two or more players each, or in a group where everyone plays against everyone.
+Combat juggling (also known as Gladiator and What the Hell) is a sport and martial art played by two or more players juggling three juggling clubs each.
+Combat can be played individually against a single opponent (one-on-one combat), between teams of two or more players each, or in a group where everyone plays against everyone.
 The object of the game is to maintain their own juggling pattern while attempting to make the opponent drop one or more clubs.

 Rules and gameplay

 Basic rules

 The players start juggling three clubs at the same time.
 Players are allowed to interfere with other players' patterns in an attempt to make them drop.
 They should only attack their opponents' clubs, not their opponents' bodies.
 Anyone who is no longer juggling at least three clubs (because they dropped, collected, or had a club stolen by an opponent) is out of the game.
 The last person left juggling wins.